liu550/battle_101/README.md

 ## Overview

-This is a prototype of a game that I envision and that combines strategy, action, and superhero elements
+This is a prototype of a game that I envision and that combines strategy, action, and superhero element.

 ## Updates